Aiden-Brown153/Chacks_Creative_Tech/README.md

 ```

 > Each developer creates their screen folder on their own feature branch.
 The exact folder names are determined by Luke Moran once screen assignments are finalised from the Figma prototype.
+> Each Screen in Named.
+Folders/files should reflect that name

 ---